serener91/EDA_Collections/README.md

 It seems like Netflix often finished the show with only one season.

 **A8.**
 True.
-About 67% of TV series ended with first season.
+About 67% of TV series ended in first season.